 Sustainable Brand – 100% made in Italy

-Mario Fissi creates an ecological and sustainable brand – 100% made in Italy
+Mario Fissi creates an ECOLOGICAL, SUSTAINABLE and NATURAL brand 100% Made in Italy.

 A company based on history and tradition but with an eye to the future, has some important news which will be presented over the coming months.